-UPDATE March 15th 2013 — Upon investigating, PrimeSafe Victoria required procedural changes to be implemented at this facility, and have provided an assurance that changes have been made and unannounced inspections will be increased.
+UPDATE -- Upon investigating, PrimeSafe Victoria required procedural changes to be implemented at this facility, and have provided an assurance that changes have been made and unannounced inspections will be increased.
 RSPCA Victoria issued a formal warning to the operators of the facility.
 This awful case speaks to the much broader and systemic problem of the lack of monitoring and regulation of domestic abattoirs and knackeries.
-Help prevent further cruelty to horses by taking action below to demand CCTV cameras be installed in all Australian abattoirs.
+Help prevent further cruelty to horses by taking action to demand CCTV cameras be installed in all Australian abattoirs.

-Unwanted horses are being beaten, neglected and savagely slaughtered at a Victorian knackery that kills horses for pet food.
+Unwanted horses have been beaten, neglected and savagely slaughtered at a Victorian knackery that kills horses for pet food.

-An undercover investigation by Animals Australia member society — the Coalition for Protection of Racehorses — has found these noble animals being disposed of like rubbish and in the most horrendous way imaginable.
+An undercover investigation by Coalition for Protection of Racehorses found these noble animals being disposed of like rubbish and in the most horrendous way imaginable.

 The terribly cruel and sad end these horses endure will shock Australians.